 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Sigma 24mm F1.4 DG HSM A is the longer of the two lenses at 90mm.
-The Samyang 20mm F1.8 with a length of 88mm is 2mm shorter.
-Besides being longer, the Sigma 24mm F1.4 DG HSM A also has a larger diameter of 85mm compared to Samyang 20mm F1.8's 83mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Sigma 24mm F1.4 DG HSM A is the longer of the two lenses at 90mm.
+The Samyang 20mm F1.8 with a length of 88mm, is 2mm shorter.
+Besides being longer, the Sigma 24mm F1.4 DG HSM A also has a larger diameter of 85mm compared to the Samyang 20mm F1.8's 83mm diameter.

 Lens Mounts

-Both Samyang 20mm F1.8 and Sigma 24mm F1.4 DG HSM A has the same Nikon F (FX) lens mount.
+Both the Samyang 20mm F1.8 and the Sigma 24mm F1.4 DG HSM A has the same Nikon F (FX) lens mount.
 Some of the latest released cameras that are compatible with the Nikon F (FX) lenses are Nikon D6, Nikon D780 and Nikon D3500.

 Samyang 20mm F1.8 is also available in Canon EF , Canon EF-M, Fujifilm X, Micro Four Thirds, Pentax KAF, Samsung NX, Sony Alpha and Sony E mounts.